apoll2000/stereofog/README.md

 </p>

 This repository documents a research project carried out at the [Laboratory for Optical Nanotechnologies](https://nanoptics.wordpress.com) at the University of Utah under supervision of [Prof. Rajesh Menon](https://faculty.utah.edu/u0676529-Rajesh_Menon/research/index.hml) in Summer (July-September) 2023.
 It was funded as part of the [RISE program](https://www.daad.de/rise/en/) by the [German Academic Exchange Service (Deutscher Akademischer Austauschdienst (DAAD))](https://en.wikipedia.org/wiki/German_Academic_Exchange_Service).

+> Disclaimer: This work was supported by a fellowship of the German Academic Exchange Service (DAAD).

 *potentially add some cool gifs here*
 *insert preliminary results, logos, images, etc. as teaser here*